 When I was 15, Argentina invaded and occupied the Falkland Islands.
 As a result, my high school in Uruguay received a rush of foreign students that allowed me to make interesting friends from all parts of the world.
 Up until then, I had been firmly placed within the “OTHER” category at school for as long as I had been in attendance, permanently marginalized as an economic misfit within the minds of my extremely wealthy classmates.
 No matter how fast i completed mathematical assignments or how many athletic trophies or singing and acting awards I achieved, it seemed clear that I was not ever going to be accepted as part of their group.
 It wasn't their fault, of course.
 That is what innocent childhood can look like.
 Either way, The influx of new faces from foreign lands meant a potential intermission from alienation and offered new and exciting opportunities for much needed connection.
 That being said, I was completely unaware that this happy event in my young life was only made possible by a war that had been started by a government running one of the bloodiest military dictatorships in South America.
 A year later, the war over, my international friends returned to their own countries, disappearing almost as suddenly as they had arrived.
 While I was still coming to terms with their departure, my mother, who had often appeared distant and in the midst of her own internal war, departed as well dying of cancer and carving a deep sense of longing that I knew instantly would never be satisfied in Uruguay.
 To me, these painful losses completely severed the already frayed umbilical cord that had tenuously connected me with all that had been familiar.
 It was clearly my time to say goodbye and to begin what continues to be a long and exciting travel adventure, meeting the people and places of “the world”.
 At 18, “the world” became my hometown.
 It will always be where I am from and where I am headed.

 With my departure from Uruguay I have had the privilege of connecting with warm strangers who have opened their doors wherever I have travelled.
-Having felt unwelcome at times within my own family and within my country of origin, created a different perspective and allowed me to greet the unknown with an open mind and an open heart.
+Having felt unwelcome at times within my own family and within my country of origin, felt strange at times.
+But it helped create a different perspective and allowed me to greet the unknown with an open mind and an open heart.
 Today, the unknown seems to be portrayed as dangerous and we are explicitly warned to distance ourselves accordingly, to build walls against, tighten our borders, increase security and always keep our doors and hearts locked.
 To me and to all warm strangers, citizens of the world who have kindly welcomed me and generously shared their stories throughout my life, I want to express my deepest gratitude.
 You have inspired me again and again offering me hope and a sense of belonging.
 This generosity will always represent, to me and many other citizens of the world, not danger, but new and exciting positive potential.
 It is to this adventurous, warm and inquisitive human quality that I dedicate this film.
 To that endangered quality in which we dare ask, investigate and confirm before we judge, condemn and shoot.

 RICE is multicultural, but especially for those who can engage not only with their own history, but with the histories of others, for those who welcome new perspectives and languages and for people who will not run away from a movie with subtitles.